Age of Empires II: Critical reviews

-The Age of Kings received a 92% positive rating according to video game review aggregator Metacritic, based on 21 critics’ reviews.
+The Age of Kings received a 92% positive rating according to video game review aggregator platform Metacritic, based on 21 critics' reviews.

 According to Eurogamers Geoff Richards, "the list of new features and improvements over the original game is over a page long".
 GamePros review similarly focused on "new additions to the genre itself" which it argued made The Age of Kings outstanding.
 These included the idle unit button and town bell.
 GameSpys Carlos Salgado was appreciative of other features; he praised the ability to create individual profiles for different players and to customize hotkeys.
 Meanwhile, IGN appreciated the new abilities given to the villager unit—the review stated villagers "now play an important role not only in the collection of resources, but also in town defense and even in combat."

 AllGames Michael L. House enjoyed the use of sound bites in civilizations' native languages, which he said was "very influential in developing an era-enhancing atmosphere".
 Eurogamer said this feature "gives [villagers] a personality, rather than the standard 'Acknowledged' grunt of military RTS games", also stating that the use of female villagers provided a good variety.
 Game Revolutions review explained that by being set in a more recent epoch of human history, The Age of Kings was able to "add character to an otherwise impersonal style of gameplay".
 Computer and Video Games approved of The Age of Kings use of shorter, more focused campaigns, compared to its predecessor, while Game Revolution noted that even in slower sections of the campaign, the historical narrative helped maintain player interest.
 GameSpot said that with the screen full of units, "you can begin to imagine how their historical equivalents once prospered", while GameSpy said The Age of Kings presents "realism rarely seen in the RTS genre".
 IGN staff argued that while the strengths and weaknesses attributed to different civilizations made the game more realistic, the fact that they were still mostly the same prevented The Age of Kings from "delivering the same battlefield impact of StarCraft or Tiberian Sun".

 House also praised the gameplay interface, which he said "couldn't be simpler", as well as the advanced unit grouping and path-finding systems.
 Nash Werner of GamePro said that the battlefield formation tools were wonderful, and complained only that they could not be assigned to naval units.
 Computer and Video Games generally agreed, stating that "the controls are very user-friendly and well explained".
 GameSpots Greg Kasavin wrote that despite the game's improved graphics, "there's nothing foreign about its appearance" and that most game features will be "immediately recognizable if you've played a real-time strategy game before".
 PC Zone agreed, but in a negative sense—it argued that The Age of Kings "is essentially an update of a two-year-old game".